 I’m honored to be included in Pulp Culture: Paper Is The Medium, opening September 21 and running through December 7 at the Morris Museum in Morristown, New Jersey.

-The Morgan Conservatory is currently showing “Revive and Renew: Contemporary Artists and Eastern Papers” - an excellent show accopanied by a very loverly catalog, which contains short essays about the appeal of Eastern fibers by each artist.
+The Morgan Conservatory is currently showing “Revive and Renew: Contemporary Artists and Eastern Papers” - an excellent show accopanied by a beautiful catalog, which contains short essays about the appeal of Eastern fibers by each artist.
 Catalogs are available from the Morgan at $10 each plus shipping.